Definition, Etiology, PathogenesisTop

 The most common location is the posterior midline (up to 90% of cases).
 Anterior midline fissures are less frequent and are more common in women than in men.
 However, the most common location in women are posterior midline fissures.
 Lateral fissures are the least common.

-Atypical fissures that are lateral, nonhealing, or nonsolitary should raise suspicion of diseases such as Crohn disease, tuberculosis, syphilis, human immunodeficiency virus/AIDS, other dermatologic conditions (eg, psoriasis), leukemia, or anal carcinoma.
+Atypical fissures that are lateral, nonhealing, or nonsolitary should raise suspicion of diseases such as Crohn disease, tuberculosis, syphilis, HIV/AIDS, other dermatologic conditions (eg, psoriasis), leukemia, or anal carcinoma.

 Clinical Features and Natural HistoryTop